ejmichaud/neural-verification/tasks/bit_addition/readme.md

 step 1: run codes in create_dataset.ipynb to create datasets. (output: data_train.txt, data_test.txt)

-step 2: define model architecture in model.py (RNN in this case).
+step 2: load RNN from neural verification.

 step 3: run codes in train_rnn.ipynb to train a model (defined in step 2) on the datasets (created in step 1). (output: pytroch model file storing model parameters)